studiosi/StuBF/readme.md

 "The Completionist" aims to be a collection of projects that aim to be completed relatively fast, while learning.
 In the first installment of the series, a Brainf*ck interpreter.
 To learn more about what this is, you can check https://en.wikipedia.org/wiki/Brainfuck

+## Assumptions

+We follow the more traditional Brainf*ck definition (or try to)

+* Signed 8-bit memory cells
+* 30000 memory cells
+* No limit on jump nesting

 ## Contents

 Apart from the source code and a Visual Studio 2015 solution, the project contains several examples of Brainf*ck programs under the "Examples" folder.
 All of them have been tested with the interpreter.
 You can also contribute examples as the aim is to build a collection as extensive as possible.